What can unitary sequences tell us about multi-time physics?: Experimental Details

-In Table~\ref{tab:memory-bounds} we characterise the noise on \emph{ibmq\_casablanca}.
-The layout of this device is shown in Fig~\ref{fig:casablanca_layout}a and the structure of the process tensor experiments in Fig~\ref{fig:casablanca_layout}b. $q_5$ was used as the system qubit for all experiments shown in Table~\ref{tab:memory-bounds} of the main text, and had a measured $T_2$ time of 123.65 $\mu$s during the period over which data was collected.
-For experiments \#1--\#6 the backgrounds were varied, and the wait time between each time step identically fixed to 1.28 $\mu$s.
+The layout of the device from Table~\ref{tab:memory-bounds} is shown in Fig~\ref{fig:casablanca_layout}a and the structure of the process tensor experiments in Fig~\ref{fig:casablanca_layout}b. $q_5$ was used as the system qubit for all experiments shown in Table~\ref{tab:memory-bounds}, and had a measured $T_2$ time of 123.65 $\mu$s during the period over which data was collected.
+For experiments \#1 to \#6 the backgrounds were varied, and the wait time between each time step identically fixed to 1.28 $\mu$s.
 A ten-unitary basis was used, for a total of $3000$ circuits per experiment at $4096$ shots.
 The details of each background are as follows: \begin{enumerate} \item No control operations on any other qubits. \item $q_3$, $q_4$, and $q_6$ were each initialised into a $\ket{+}$ state at the beginning of the circuits and left idle. \item $q_3$, $q_4$, and $q_6$ were each initialised into a $\ket{+}$ state at the beginning of the circuits, and, in each wait period, four sequential CNOTs controlled by $q_3$ and with $q_1$ as a target were implemented. \item $q_3$, $q_4$, and $q_6$ were all dynamically decoupled using the QDD scheme with an inner loop of 2 $Y$ gates and an outer loop of 2 $X$ gates. i.e. a sequence $Y$--$Y$--$X$--$Y$--$Y$--$X$--$Y$--$Y$. \item $q_0$, $q_1$, and $q_2$ were initialised into a $\ket{+}$ state and left idle. \item $q_3$ was initialised into a $\ket{+}$ state, followed by a wait time of 320 ns, and then $q_1$ also initialised into a $\ket{+}$ state and left idle. \end{enumerate}